Traveling to DMZ

 Joint Security Area (JSA)

-When you start your tour, you will arrive at the Joint Security Area (JSA).
+You will arrive at the Joint Security Area (JSA) when you start your tour.
 The JSA is a neutral meeting place inside the DMZ.
 All communication between North Korea and South Korea takes place at JSA.
 It is sometimes called the “Truce Village” and is the only portion of the DMZ where the two sides can meet face to face.
 This is where Donald Trump met with Kim Jong Un back in 2019.
-They will tell you to leave all your bags on the bus however you will be allowed to bring your phone and camera.
+They will tell you to leave all your bags on the bus however, you will be allowed to bring your phone and camera.
 You will also be required to sign a document acknowledging that you know you are entering a hostile area.

 You will go on another bus that will take you directly to the DMZ.
 However, a strict dress code focuses mainly on not having any slogans that might offend North Korea.
 The soldier guiding the tour will also tell you not to make any contact with waving, speaking, etc., to the North Korean soldiers.